traPtitech/NeoShowcase/.local-manifest/README.md

 ### Spin up

 1. `make k3d-up` to spin up the k3d cluster
-2. `make import` to build and import the builder image
+2. `make import` to build and import NeoShowcase images
-3. `make apply` to spin up the builder
+3. `make apply` to apply the manifest files

 ### Managing